What Are Fragrance Notes?

 🧪 2.
 The Fragrance Pyramid Explained

-The fragrance pyramid is the traditional way perfumers organize a perfume’s aromatic profile.
-Each layer of the pyramid corresponds to the evaporation rate and perception timeline of different aromatic compounds.
+En fragrance pyramid is the traditional way perfumers organize a perfume’s aromatic profile.
+Each layer of the pyramid corresponds to the evaporation rate y perception timeline of different aromatic compounds.

 🔹 Top Notes: The First Impression